 The Act of 25 February 2016 on the re-use of public sector information for re-use lays down rules and procedures for making available and transmitting public sector information for re-use, the entities that make it available or transmit it, the conditions for re-use and rules on charging for re-use.
 The law implements within the scope of its regulation the provisions of Directive 2003/98/EC of the European Parliament and of the Council of 17 November 2003 on the re-use of public sector information (OJ L 345, 31.12.2003, p.
 90) as amended by Directive 2013337/EU of the European Parliament and of the Council of 26 June 2013 amending Directive 2003/98/EC on the re-use of public sector information (OJ L 17511).

-The construction of Open Data Portals is part of your strategy and supports the implementation of objectives related to and resulting from legal regulations and the programme of extending access to public data.
-The implemented Systems should comply with the applicable legal regulations concerning the use of and access to public information, SI security standards and recommendations concerning the creation of Internet content accessible to a wider group of disabled users.
+The construction of Open Data Portal is part of your strategy and supports the implementation of objectives related to and resulting from legal regulations and the programme of extending access to public data.
+The implemented Open Data Portal should comply with the applicable legal regulations concerning the use of and access to public information, SI security standards and recommendations concerning the creation of Internet content accessible to a wider group of disabled users.